invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

-Anouncing the Invictus Test Framework for Azure Logic Apps --
+Announcing the Invictus Test Framework for Azure Logic Apps --
 >While writing unit or integration tests should be part of every project, this proofs to be quite difficult whenever creating integration scenarios using Azure Logic Apps.
 >Thanks to the creation of the Invictus Test Framework for Azure Logic Apps, there is no longer any excuse not to write any test-cases.

-Up untill now, when building interfaces on top of Azure Logic Apps, you were forced to manually (re)test every implemented feature because there simply wasn't anything available to help you on your way, which ends up costing both time and money you'd like to spend elsewhere.
+Up until now, when building interfaces on top of Azure Logic Apps, you were forced to manually (re)test every implemented feature because there simply wasn't anything available to help you on your way, which ends up costing both time and money you'd like to spend elsewhere.

 Since developing the Invictus Methodology - which includes patterns, best practices and several templates - Codit has been investing in building a solid foundation enabling us to quickly kick off new projects, while ensuring a high level of quality.
-The biggest thing which, untill now, was still lacking, was the ability to include test-cases into those projects.
+The biggest thing which, until now, was still lacking, was the ability to include test-cases into those projects.
 Because of this, we started working on a set of classes allowing us to easily enable/disable, trigger and even modify existing Azure Logic Apps.
-But, since the aforementioned operations are not enough to write full-blown test-scenarios, we extended this list to ensure you would also be able to actually monitor the executed Logic App-runs.
+But, since the operations are not enough to write full-blown test-scenarios, we extended this list to ensure you would also be able to monitor the executed Logic App-runs.

-All of these operations have now been forged into a test framework for Azure Logic Apps, which has been made available on NuGet and can be included in your project using the following command:
+All these operations have now been forged into a test framework for Azure Logic Apps, which has been made available on NuGet and can be included in your project using the following command:

 ```shell
 > Install-Package Invictus.Testing.LogicApps